Coalgebraic methods for Ramsey degrees of unary algebras: Ramsey properties in a category

 It is obvious that, given a chain $(A, \Boxed{\lt A})$, the map $\delta_A : E(A, \Boxed{\lt A}) \to EE(A, \Boxed{\lt A})$ is an embedding of chains, so the definition of $\delta$ is also correct.

-Every ordered rooted forest can be represented by an $E$-coalgebra straightforwardly.
-If $(A, f)$ is an ordered rooted forest define $\alpha : A \to E(A)$ by $\alpha(a) = \mathstrut$the unique path from $a$ to the root of its connected component (see Fig.~\ref{rpemklei.fig.rootedforest}).
 It follows immediately from the construction that each $\alpha$ is an embedding between the corresponding chains, and hence, a morphism in $\ChEmbFin$.
 Moreover, every coalgebra constructed in this manner is a weak Eilenberg-Moore coalgebra for $E$ and $\delta$.
 It is also easy to see that every embedding between two ordered rooted forests is clearly a coalgebraic homomorphism and vice versa.
 Moreover, every cofree Eilenberg-Moore $E$-coalgebra is a $E$-coalgebra representation of an ordered rooted forest.
 Therefore, $\OrfEmbFin$ is a full subcategory of $\EE$, the category whose objects are weak Eilenberg-Moore $E$-coalgebras and morphisms are coalgebraic homomorphisms, and contains all the cofree Eilenberg-Moore $E$-coalgebras.
 The claim now follows by Theorem~\ref{rpemklei.thm.ramsey}. \end{proof}

-\begin{COR} The category $\RfEmbFin$ of finite rooted forests and embeddings has finite Ramsey degrees. \end{COR} \begin{proof} Let $U : \OrfEmbFin \to \RfEmbFin$ be the forgetful functor that forgets the order.
+\begin{corol} The category $\RfEmbFin$ of finite rooted forests and embeddings has finite Ramsey degrees. \end{corol} \begin{proof} Let $U : \OrfEmbFin \to \RfEmbFin$ be the forgetful functor that forgets the order.
 It is now easy to see that $U$ is a reasonable expansion with unique restrictions.
 Since $\OrfEmbFin$ has the Ramsey property and $U^{-1}(A)$ is finite for every finite rooted forest $A$ (because there are only finitely many linear orders on a finite set) Theorem~\ref{sbrd.thm.small1} implies that $\RfEmbFin$ has finite Ramsey degrees. \end{proof}